SkyAlarcon/Transpire/Methods.md

 - Delete Athlete's account
   - Remove athlete's ID from teams
   - Remove athlete's ID from "following" and "followers" lists from other athletes
+  - Delete team if the athlete was the only participant

+## athleteFeed
+- View teams posts from athlete

+## sendMessage
+- Send a private message to athlete

+## viewMessages
+- View private messages exchanged between you and another athlete

 # TEAMS
 ## createTeam